 Keto Friendly and Gluten Free, Protein Bread Mix is easy to make, and will never leave you bloated.
 Each pack makes 1 loaf (20 slices)...

 Protein Pancake MixAUD$ 14.00

-You can enjoy fluffy pancakes every day with our low carb Protein Pancakes that have no added sugar and only 2.5g of carbs per serve....
+Enjoy fluffy pancakes every day with our low carb Protein Pancakes that have no added sugar and less than 4g carbs per serve.
+Gluten ...

 - Jo struggled with obesity as a teenager.
 She decided that she needed to take control of her health, and embarked on a 3.5-year journey to lose 56kg’s and get healthy, This involved a combination of cutting out a lot of unhealthy foods, reducing carbs and exercising.
 Educating herself on the value of nutrient-rich foods was a key factor.
 Throughout this, Jo became passionate about helping as many people feel as good as they can, so they could enjoy life with those that they love.
 Joanne started with the business in Customer Service, and due to her passion for Low Carb as well as experience as a Weight Loss Coach – quickly progressed and was promoted to Community Manager.